In studying the Old Testament book of Leviticus, I’ve noticed the word “holy.”

-And we know that this command also applies to us today, for God repeats it in 1 Peter 1:15-16.
+And we know that this command also applies to us today, for God repeats it through the apostle Peter in 1 Peter 1:15-16.

 But as he which hath called you is holy, so be ye holy in all manner of conversation;

 I have for a long time been a little perplexed by this idea of holiness.
-After all, I know that holiness is a characteristic of God.
+After all, I know that holiness is part of God’s character.

 And I’ve wondered if it was even possible for me to be holy, like God is.